This post showcases a range of different dragon types.

 14. They sit on their haunches, projecting outwards so that water is drained and spouted well clear of the base of the building

-15. Gargoyle figures served the role of books during the Medieval period too, telling stories and reporting on life because many people were illiterate
+15. Gargoyle figures served the role of visual communication during the Medieval period, telling stories and reporting on life because many people were illiterate

 1. Small dragon, slightly larger than a man.